Koushiq/socialsite/README.md

 # socialsite

-make a database named socialsite and import the file socialsite.sql to phpmyadmin
+make a database named socialsite and import the file socialsite(1).sql to phpmyadmin